Russo-Ukrainian war (2022–present): Nuclear risk

-Putin implied that Russia may use nuclear weapons if certain "red lines" were crossed.
-By 2024, most of the Russian government's "red lines" had been crossed without nuclear weapons being used in response.

-Four days into the invasion, Putin put Russia's nuclear forces on high alert, raising fears that Russia could use tactical nuclear weapons against Ukraine.
-In response to what he called "completely irresponsible actions", Zelenskyy suggested that there should be "global control" of Russia's nuclear assets.
-In March 2023, Putin announced plans to install Russian tactical nuclear weapons in Belarus.

 The invasion had an impact on Ukraine's nuclear power plants.
 Russian forces captured Chernobyl on the first day, leading to a huge spike in radiation levels.
-Russia also captured Zaporizhzhia Nuclear Power Plant, the largest in Europe, which has since been at risk and damaged by shelling.
-In August 2022, Zelenskyy described the situation as "Russian nuclear terror".
+Russia also captured the Zaporizhzhia Nuclear Power Plant, the largest in Europe, which has since been at risk and damaged by shelling.
+In August 2022, Zelenskyy described the situation as "Russian nuclear terror."
 The International Atomic Energy Agency said it was the first time a military conflict occurred amid nuclear plants, and it called for a demilitarised zone around Zaporizhzhia NPP.

 Economic impact

+Viewed in context, the price of oil has been affected internationally at the times of the COVID-19 pandemic, the 2022 Russo-Ukrainian war and the 2026 Iran war.

 Ukraine

-Ukrainian Minister of Economic Development and Trade Yulia Svyrydenko announced that for 2022 Ukraine had a 30% loss in their gross domestic product (GDP).
-The International Monetary Fund predicted that Ukraine's GDP would decrease between 10% to 35%; the European Bank for Reconstruction and Development predicted a 20% decrease.
+Ukrainian Minister of Economic Development and Trade Yulia Svyrydenko announced that for 2022 Ukraine had a 30% loss in its gross domestic product (GDP).
+The International Monetary Fund predicted that Ukraine's GDP would decrease between 10% and 35%; the European Bank for Reconstruction and Development predicted a 20% decrease.
 The Ukrainian statistics service said that the GDP of Ukraine in 2023 grew by 5.3%.
+By 2026 the total cost of rebuilding Ukraine was estimated by the World Bank at US$588 billion.

 Ukraine began issuing war bonds on 1 March 2022, and the following day the Ukrainian government announced that they had raised 6.14 billion hryvnias.
-In May 2022 the European Commission banned grain sales in Bulgaria, Poland, Hungary, Romania and Slovakia, with the only exception being if they were transiting through those countries; the ban was lifted in September 2023.
+In May 2022 the European Commission banned grain sales in Bulgaria, Poland, Hungary, Romania and Slovakia, except if they were transiting through those countries; the ban was lifted in September 2023.

-The war has caused a major humanitarian crisis in Ukraine: the United Nations Development Programme calculated in March 2022 that a prolonged conflict would cause 30% of the Ukrainian population to fall below the poverty line, while a further 62% would be at risk of also falling into poverty within a year.
+The war has caused a major humanitarian crisis in Ukraine: the United Nations Development Programme calculated in March 2022 that a prolonged conflict would cause 30% of the Ukrainian population to fall below the poverty line, while a further 62% would be at risk of falling into poverty within a year.

+Ukraine is home to substantial mineral, fossil-fuel, and agricultural resources, the capture of which analysts believe was a potential motivation for the launching of the war by Russia.
+Joint exploitation of Ukrainian mineral resources was subsequently the subject of the Ukraine–United States Mineral Resources Agreement.